MGross21/armctl/README.md

 ### Control Template

-The following methods are available to users of the library.
+The following methods are available to users of the library to control various supported robots.

 | Method Name                  | Description                                                                 |
 |------------------------------|-----------------------------------------------------------------------------|